Environmental Management

 Type Category Emissions Calculation method

 Upstream 1.
-Purchased products and services *2 2,068 Calculated by multiplying the purchase volume of raw materials (weight/price) by the emission base unit + emission volume of suppliers in Japan
+Purchased products and services ★ 6,491 Calculated by multiplying raw materials (amount purchased) and parts (purchase price) by the emission basic unit

-8. Leased assets - Leased assets are calculated as emission volume of Scope 1 and 2
+8. Leased assets (upstream) - Leased assets are calculated as emission volume of Scope 1 and 2

-11. Usage of sold products ★ *3 6,089 Calculated from the energy consumption of the number of units produced annually for steering, drive products, bearings, and machine tools (calculated based on over 10 years of use)
+11. Utilization of sold products ★ 5,326 Calculated by multiplying energy consumption by emission basic unit for parts connected to steering, machine tools, and drivetrain (calculated over 10 years of use)

-12. Disposal of sold products 26 Calculated by computing the mass of each material from the material composition of units produced annually for steering, drive products, bearings, and machine tools and multiplying by the emission base unit
+12. Disposal of sold products 24 Calculate the mass of materials for steering, drive products, bearings, and machine tools, and multiply by the emission basic unit

 14. Franchise - Not applicable